pydantic/pydantic/README.md

 Fast and extensible, *pydantic* plays nicely with your linters/IDE/brain.
 Define how data should be in pure, canonical Python 3.7+; validate it with *pydantic*.

+## Pydantic Company :rocket:

+We've started a company based on the principles that I believe have led to Pydantic's success.
+Learning more from the [Company Announcement](https://pydantic.dev/announcement/).

 ## Help

 See [documentation](https://docs.pydantic.dev/) for more details.